Skip to content

 CIL Fund Process

-Applications for the CIL fund are open.
+Applications for the CIL fund are currently closed.
 The full application process is set out below.

 1. Expression of Interest (EOI) stage